The Future of Commercial Corridors and Centers: Land Use Code Updates

 What is being done to build affordable housing for ownership in Fort Collins?

-vday asked 6 months ago
+vday asked over 1 year ago

 • Share Will there be a neighborhood visit for the Downtown neighborhoods including Oak 140 affordable housing residents and businesses?
 The area has become crime central and city codes need to be updated and enforced. on Facebook Share Will there be a neighborhood visit for the Downtown neighborhoods including Oak 140 affordable housing residents and businesses?
 The area has become crime central and city codes need to be updated and enforced. on Twitter Share Will there be a neighborhood visit for the Downtown neighborhoods including Oak 140 affordable housing residents and businesses?
 The area has become crime central and city codes need to be updated and enforced. on Linkedin Email Will there be a neighborhood visit for the Downtown neighborhoods including Oak 140 affordable housing residents and businesses?
 The area has become crime central and city codes need to be updated and enforced. link